Looking for more inspiration for KONG stuffing ideas? Here are 39 ways to fill your dog’s KONG.

 Sharing something as precious and yummy as a KONG is a disastrous idea.
 You could cause food-based aggression in one or both of your dogs.

 Throwing a single KONG into two or more dogs will also create some resource guarding tendencies, which are much harder to train out of your dog.
-Instead, make sure every dog gets their own KONG and/or are seperated when eating.
+Instead, make sure every dog gets their own KONG and/or are separated when eating.

 Avoid Harsh Cleaning Chemicals